 Neurological Surgery

+Level I and II All trauma centers must have board certified or board eligible neurosurgeons continuously available for the care of neurotrauma patients

+In level I and pediatric trauma centers, there must be at least one board certified or board eligible neurosurgeon who has completed a pediatric neurosurgery fellowship

-There shall be a minimum of one qualified neurosurgeon to provide in-hospital trauma coverage 24 hours a day at the trauma center.
+There shall be a minimum of one qualified neurosurgeon to provide in-hospital trauma coverage 24 hours a day at Level I trauma centers and to arrive promptly at Level II and Pediatric centers when summoned.

 Evidence shall be on file that clearly describes the qualifications of each neurosurgeon who takes trauma call.
 At a minimum, this evidence shall include the following: